 The new case, now before the Contra Costa County

-This Saturday, the Rosie the Riveter/WWII Home Front National Historical Park will offer a ranger-led tour where park visitors will learn about manufacturing and the importance of the Ford Assembly Plant during and after World War II.
+This Saturday, the Rosie the Riveter/WWII Home Front National Historical Park will offer a ranger-led tour that will teach visitors about manufacturing and the importance of the Ford Assembly Plant during and after World War II.